mbrandonw/mbrandonw.github.io/_drafts/algebra-and-types.md

 List<A> = 1 + A + A^2 + A^3 + A^4 + ...
 ```

 where each summand corresponds to a list of a specific lengths.
-The first term, `1`, in particular corresponds to the empty list, which is precisely what we want to remove.
+The first term, `1`, in particular corresponds to the empty list, which is precisely what we want to exclude.
 So, rewriting this to represent our hypothetical `NonEmptyList<A>` we get:

 ```swift
 NonEmptyList<A> = A + A^2 + A^3 + A^4 + ...